loogg/agile_modbus/examples/README.md

   ![VirtualCom](./figures/VirtualCom.jpg)

-- Enter the `slave` directory, `./ModbusSlave /dev/ttyS2 1025` to run the example
+- Enter the `build/bin` directory, `./ModbusSlave /dev/ttyS2 1025` to run the example

   /dev/ttySX: One of the virtual serial ports